 Alternative route: walk through the Hurlers stone circles on the moor and head straight on

-If the weather is dry and you’d rather walk out along the wild moor, you can carry on straight passed the 3 stone circles and continue onto Stowes Hill.
+If the weather is dry and you’d rather walk out along the wild moor, you can carry on straight past the 3 stone circles and continue onto Stowes Hill.